-Comparing 1 and 2, The magnetic field is only 1/2 at the end because there is a leakage of ϕB at the ends.
-We can avoid this leakage of flux, by joining the ends of the solenoid.
-This is called endless solenoid (or) solenoid toroid.
+Comparing 1 and 2, the magnetic field is only 1/2 at the end because there is a leakage of ϕB at the ends.
+We can avoid this leakage of flux by joining the ends of the solenoid.
+This is called an endless solenoid (or) solenoid toroid.

 Force and Torque on a Current Loop or Coil in a Uniform Magnetic Field

 Forces on arms AB and DC, being perpendicular to the field, are ilB each, and they act at the middle points P and Q, as shown in the figure.

-These forces form a couple of arm PR = PQ sin Ɵ = b sin Ɵ.
+These forces form a couple of arms PR = PQ sin Ɵ = b sin Ɵ.

-As Torque = force X arm or perpendicular distance between the two forces.
+Torque = Force X arm or perpendicular distance between the two forces

 For a loop having n turns,